Real Estate Agent Commission: How Do Agents Get Paid?

 They even sweeten the deal financially.
-According to the National Association of Realtors® (NAR)’s 2019 Profile, agent-assisted homes sold for a median of $280,000.
-That’s $80,000 more than the median selling price of For Sale by Owner (FSBO) homes.
+According to the National Association of REALTORs® (NAR)’s 2021 Profile, agent-assisted homes sold for a median of $318,000.
+That’s $58,000 more than the median selling price of For Sale by Owner (FSBO) homes.

 What Is A Real Estate Commission?

-The contract you and your agent specify how your commission payment works.
-The commission is usually split between the seller’s listing agent and the buyer’s agent.
-Before that, though, it goes through any involved real estate brokers that the agents work under.
+The contract between you and your agent specifies how your commission payment works.
+Commission is usually split between the seller’s listing agent, buyer’s agent and any respective real estate brokers.

 You may even pay more than one agent or broker, depending on your situation.
 Some home sellers opt for a nonexclusive compensation agreement that allows them to work with more than one of either.

 Home sellers typically pay real estate fees for both their agent and the home buyer’s agent as part of the closing process.
 The agents are paid when the sale is final.

 Technically, an agent's commission is not included in a home’s closing costs.
 Closing costs for a seller can include things like appraisals, home inspections, transfer taxes, title insurance and the real estate purchase agreement.

 Sometimes, the seller may include the cost of commission in the sale price of the home.
 That way, the buyer technically covers the fee in the end.
 Usually, though, the seller is the one to pay real estate agent commissions.